jimmyolo/fastify-mariadb/README.md

 ## Acknowledgements

 Most of codes are copy from [fastify-mysql](https://github.com/fastify/fastify-mysql).
-And, most options are similar to `mysql`/`mysql2` driver with more feature and performant.
+`MariaDB connector/Node.js` most options are similar to `mysql`/`mysql2` driver with more features and performant.

 ## License